J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: August 12, 2017

+**Today's Progress**: Finally able to sign up to Cloud9.
+Got started on the backend course by going through FCC's npm tutorials

+**Thoughts:** To be honest, this felt very uninformative.
+I learnt how to enter a few commands but I don't think I understood what I was doing.
+Would have liked to have seen some examples of how npm gets some use in the real world.
+As it stands I'm still not entirely sure what it's actually for and I don't think that was the intended takeaway.
+Perhaps things will become clearer later.

+### Day 59: August 11, 2017

+**Today's Progress**: Sleep issues got in the way of being able to work today...

 ### Day 58: August 10, 2017

 **Today's Progress**: Still unable to sign up for Cloud 9 for the back end projects.
 Looking around at some of FCC's beta tutorials, but it's slow and feels a bit buggy.
 Found the [alpha React challenges](http://hysterical-amusement.surge.sh) which seem to be a bit smoother, going through those instead.